FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_setup.md

-# Using LiveSYNC on Oculus Go
+# LiveSYNC on Oculus Go

 ## Setup

 ### Oculus app

-It might be a bit surprising that when you unpack the Oculus Go headset and begin the initial setup procedure, you must install *an application to your phone*:
+When you receive your Oculus Go headset, unpack it and start the initial setup procedure.
+It might be a bit surprising, but you must install *an application to your phone*:

 > To set up and connect your Oculus Go, you'll need to download the Oculus app on your supported mobile phone.
 With the Oculus app, you can set up your headset, browse VR games and apps and customize your device settings. *(Oculus Go website)*